wiicode/cybersecurity-framework/bronze-training/penetration-testing.md

 title: Penetration Testing
 description:
 published: true
-date: 2021-06-30T21:44:46.870Z
+date: 2021-06-30T21:45:19.980Z
 tags: bronze, assurance
 editor: markdown
 dateCreated: 2021-06-30T21:44:37.593Z
 ---

-Penetration testing is a core tool for *analysing* the security of IT systems, but it's not a magic bullet.
+Penetration testing is a core tool for *analyzing* the security of IT systems, but it's not a magic bullet.

 This guidance will help you understand the proper commissioning and use of penetration tests.
 It will also help you to plan your routine security measures so that you gain maximum benefit from this powerful but expensive operation.

----

 ## What is penetration testing?

 For the purposes of this article, we will define penetration testing as: "A method for gaining assurance in the security of an IT system by attempting to breach some or all of that system's security, using the same tools and techniques as an adversary might."

-Penetration testing should be viewed as a method for gaining assurance in your *organisation*'s vulnerability assessment and management processes, not as a primary method for identifying vulnerabilities.
+Penetration testing should be viewed as a method for gaining assurance in your *organization*'s vulnerability assessment and management processes, not as a primary method for identifying vulnerabilities.

 A penetration test should be thought of as similar to a financial audit.
 Your finance team tracks expenditure and income day to day.
 An audit by an external group ensures that your internal team's processes are sufficient.

----

 ## Pen Testing: The ideal

 In an ideal world, you should know what the penetration testers are going to find, before they find it.
 Armed with a good understanding of the vulnerabilities present in your system, you can use third-party tests to verify your own expectations.

 Highly experienced penetration testers may find subtle issues which your internal processes have not picked up, but this should be the exception, not the rule.
-The aim should always be to use the findings of a penetration test report to improve your *organisation*'s internal vulnerability assessment and management processes.
+The aim should always be to use the findings of a penetration test report to improve your *organization*'s internal vulnerability assessment and management processes.

 ### **What should a penetration test tell you?**

 Typically, penetration tests are used to identify the level of technical risk emanating from software and hardware vulnerabilities.
 Exactly what techniques are used, what targets are allowed, how much knowledge of the system is given to the testers beforehand and how much knowledge of the test is given to system administrators can vary within the same test regime.

-A [well-scoped](https://www.ncsc.gov.uk/guidance/penetration-testing#scope) penetration test can give confidence that the products and security controls tested have been configured in accordance with good practice and that there are no common or publicly known vulnerabilities in the tested components, *at the time of the test*.
+A [well-scoped](/guidance/penetration-testing#scope) penetration test can give confidence that the products and security controls tested have been configured in accordance with good practice and that there are no common or publicly known vulnerabilities in the tested components, *at the time of the test*.

 ### **What sort of system should be tested?**